Tazinho/AlmostRandom/content/post/2026-09-23-data-dict-jumping-frogs.md

 Apparently, you can rent a frog and enter a jumping competition.
 You might find yourself competing against teams with years or even decades of experience choosing and preparing theirs.
 Welcome to the Calaveras County Jumping Frog Jubilee.

-In [Astley et al. (2013)](https://doi.org/10.1242/jeb.090357), researchers studied bullfrog jumps at the event, comparing frogs rented by fairgoers with those entered by experienced teams.[^jump-distance] Their measurements now provide the example for the [Data Dict quickstart](https://data-dict.tidyverse.org/quickstart.html).
+In [Astley et al. (2013)](https://doi.org/10.1242/jeb.090357), researchers studied bullfrog jumps at the event, comparing frogs rented by fairgoers with those entered by experienced teams.[^jump-distance] Their measurements provide the example for the [Data Dict quickstart](https://data-dict.tidyverse.org/quickstart.html).
 It is certainly a memorable way to get into data documentation.

 <figure class="video-figure" style="margin: 1rem 0 1.5rem;">
   <video controls playsinline preload="metadata" style="display: block; width: 100%; height: auto; margin: 0 0 0.5rem;">